Novel Drug Delivery Systems (NDDS) Market Size and Share

 Novel Drug Delivery Systems (NDDS) Market Analysis by Mordor Intelligence

-The New Drug Delivery Systems market size reached USD 293.9 billion in 2025 and is forecast to expand to USD 395.2 billion by 2030, reflecting an 8.9% CAGR through the period.
+New Drug Delivery Systems market size in 2026 is estimated at USD 311.65 billion, growing from 2025 value of USD 293.9 billion with 2031 projections showing USD 417.88 billion, growing at 6.04% CAGR over 2026-2031.
 An acceleration in patient-centric therapeutics, the clinical shift toward biologics and gene therapies, and the convergence of connected health technologies collectively propel this trajectory.
 Heightened demand for self-administration devices, ongoing regulatory support for combination products, and rising ventures in smart delivery platforms sustain competitive momentum.
 Strategic acquisitions—such as Novo Nordisk’s purchase of Catalent—signal intensifying competition for advanced formulation know-how.
 Meanwhile, sustainability requirements in Europe are nudging vendors toward recyclable packaging that maintains temperature integrity.

 Key Report Takeaways